Get the most out of internet shopping and avoid problems by

 to see how she learns to recognise friendly websites.

 Know your costs and rights as

 Read all information carefully so you know the full cost of what

 Check the following details:

 - Postage or delivery fees

 - Packaging or handling charges

-Once you have all the costs it's easier
+Once you know all the costs, it's easier to compare similar

 International transaction fees